DannyMeister177/CEBD1160-MyProject/README.md

 - action (how will we try to solve this problem/answer this question)
 - resolution (what did we end up producing)

-Predicting employee flight is a principal concern of Human Resource departments as it is typically very costly to replace employees.
-According to
+Predicting employee flight (also known as Attrition or Churn) is a principal concern of Human Resource departments as it is typically very costly to replace employees.
+According to [this article](https://www.peoplekeep.com/blog/bid/312123/employee-retention-the-real-cost-of-losing-an-employee), the average cost to replace an employee is <i>"20 percent of annual salary for midrange positions (earning $30,000 to $50,000 a year).
-[this article](https://www.peoplekeep.com/blog/bid/312123/employee-retention-the-real-cost-of-losing-an-employee),
-the average cost to replace an employee is "20 percent of annual salary for midrange positions (earning $30,000 to $50,000 a year).
 For example, the cost to replace a $40k manager would be
-$8,000." according to one study.
+$8,000."</i> according to one study.
 Using the dataset which has fictional employee data along with attrition I attempted to determine which factors can help predict employee flight.
-I found it very challenging as the data is significantly imbalanced (only 16% of employees left) and so
+I found it very challenging as the data is significantly imbalanced (only 16% of employees left) and also has quite a few features (49 columns once processed).
-<b><i>RESULT TBD</i></b>

 ### Introduction